Fiscal Sustainability Plan

 Overview

 The City of Sammamish is taking proactive steps to achieve long term fiscal sustainability.
-In July 2021 the City embarked on a two-phase project: The initial phase leveraged historical financial data from the prior decade to construct a robust financial forecasting model.
-In the second phase, the City will use this forecast to develop a comprehensive Fiscal Sustainability Plan to provide guidance moving forward.
+The City embarked on a two-phase project in 2022: The initial phase leveraged historical financial data from the prior decade to construct a robust financial forecasting model.
+In the second phase, the City used this forecast to develop a draft Fiscal Sustainability Plan to provide guidance moving forward.

 Why is this project needed?